 Helping workplaces see past labels

-The Working Mind is a course aimed at managers and employees to help reduce stigma in the workplace and promote mental health and resilience.
-Adaptation from the Department of National Defence’s Road to Mental Readiness program (R2MR), it categorizes signs, indicators, and behaviours of good to poor mental health under a 4-colour continuum.
-R2MR adaptations have also been developed for first responders.
+The Workind Mind is a course aimed at managers and employees to help reduce stigma in the workplace and promote mental health and resilience.
+The program categorizes signs, indicators, and behaviours of good to poor mental health under a 4-colour continuum.
+The Working Mind First Responders adaptation has also been developed.
 This model helps people to see past labels and the stigma attached to them, and shows how people can move back and forth across the continuum of mental health and mental illness.

 Understanding Stigma in the healthcare environment

 The stigmatization of people living with mental health and addiction problems is all too common in Canada, including in healthcare environments.
 People with lived experiences of mental health and addiction problems often report feeling devalued, dismissed and dehumanized by many of the healthcare professionals with whom they come into contact.
 The Mental Health Commission of Canada adapted the Understanding Stigma course based on an in-person workshop created by mental health and addiction professionals under the leadership of the Central Local Health Integration Network.
 This free self-directed course is available in both official languages and consists of three modules that focus on raising awareness, the impacts of stigma, and challenging stigma and discrimination.
 The course is available on www.understandingstigma.ca